NFL picks: 49ers vs. Seahawks part of expert's Divisional Playoffs money line parlay

 The Texans are playing their second consecutive road playoff game after a physical Monday night win in Pittsburgh.
 Short rest, travel and a shift from the AFC North to the biting cold of New England put them at a significant physiological disadvantage compared to the Patriots' defense, which was on the field for only 59 plays in their win over the Chargers.
 Houston's offensive line finished the season ranked 30th in pass-block win rate.
 While C.J.
 Stroud is elusive, he cannot scramble forever.
 The Patriots' front seven, which has been the engine of this 14-win team, should be able to consistently collapse the pocket, forcing Stroud into hurried throws or sacks.

-With Texans star WR Nico Collins dealing with a concussion sustained Monday, the Texans' vertical threat is compromised.
-This allows the Patriots to crowd the box, shut down the run and dare the Texans to beat them with secondary options.
-Stroud has struggled in freezing conditions, with five fumbles (two of which were lost).
+The Texans' limited offense is even more limited this weekend now that star WR Nico Collins has been ruled out with a concussion, taking Stroud's best and most proven option away.
+The receiving room consists of younger players and rookies, and they'll need to step up in order for Houston to have a chance in New England, especially as Stroud has struggled in freezing conditions, with five fumbles (two of which were lost).
 The Texans are a talented young team, but they are walking into a buzzsaw.
 I think the Patriots' offense will do just enough to get the victory.

 Los Angeles Rams over Chicago Bears